Caricom Airways: History

-The company was founded on April 13, 2004, as Kuyake Aviation (Kuyake is Surinamese for toucan).
-At first the main mission of the company was to provide flight training towards the Private & Commercial Pilot License.
-Kuyake Aviation started with a Cessna 337G Super Skymaster (PZ-PYV) and a Cessna 172R Skyhawk (PZ-NYQ).
-Later in 2005 a Cessna 206H Stationair (PZ-TYA) airplane was added.
-In August 2006 a Piper PA-31-350 Chieftain (PZ-PTA) with Panther conversion was bought followed by another Piper PA-31-350 Chieftain (PZ-TYW).
+The company was founded on April 13, 2004, as Kuyake Aviation (Surinamese for toucan).
+At first the company's mission was to provide flight training towards a private or commercial pilot’s license.
+Kuyake Aviation started with a Cessna 337G Super Skymaster and a Cessna 172R Skyhawk.
+Later in 2005, a Cessna 206H Stationair was added.
+In August 2006, a Piper PA-31-350 Chieftain with a panther conversion was bought, followed by another Piper PA-31-350 Chieftain.

-In 2009 the main focus shifted from flight training to Commercial Services.
-With this change of mission the decision was also made to split the company to "Caribbean Commuter Airways N.V." (abbreviated: Caricom Airways N.V.) and "Kuyake Aviation Academy".
+In 2009, the main focus shifted from flight training to commercial services.
+With this change of mission the decision was also made to split the company to Caribbean Commuter Airways N.V. (abbreviated as Caricom Airways N.V.) and Kuyake Aviation Academy.

-Caricom Airways had a fleet expansion in 2010 when two Britten-Norman BN-2A Islander (PZ-TYD & PZ-TYL) arrived for passenger charters.
-In 2013 Britten-Norman BN-2A-26 Islander (PZ-TYD) was painted in full SLM Commuter colours with small Caricom Airways titles, named "Village of Djoemoe".
+Caricom Airways had a fleet expansion in 2010 when two Britten-Norman BN-2A Islanders arrived for passenger charters.

-Kuyake Aviation was also based at the Zorg en Hoop Airport in Paramaribo, Suriname and was a modern school facility operating a fleet of Cessna Aircraft & Simulators all equipped with the latest in Glass Cockpit Technology.
-Caribbean Commuter Airways in the meantime was divided into Caricom Airways Barbados as a regional charter airline and Caricom Airways Suriname, both using the Caribbean Commuter Airways logo, and operating as a domestic charter airline within Suriname and the Caribbean region, together with running the Caricom Airways Flight Academy effectively with Kuyake Aviation Flight Academy.
+Kuyake Aviation was also based at the Zorg en Hoop Airport in Paramaribo, Suriname, and was a modern school facility operating a fleet of Cessna aircraft and simulators.

+Caribbean Commuter Airways was divided into Caricom Airways Barbados as a regional charter airline and Caricom Airways Suriname, both using the Caribbean Commuter Airways logo, and operating as a domestic charter airline within Suriname and the Caribbean region, together with running the Caricom Airways Flight Academy effectively with Kuyake Aviation Flight Academy.

-In 2011 a cooperation was reached with EZ AIR from Bonaire, this company regularly flew between Bonaire, Curaçao and Aruba, later also to Saba and Sint Maarten using two Islanders, eventually taking over one Islander aircraft (PZ-TYD to PJ-TYD) from Caricom Airways.
-In 2018 the owners of Caricom Airways moved to Curacao to open up a new airline and flight school to be named " Dutch Caribbean Islandhopper".
+In 2011, a cooperation was reached with EZ AIR from Bonaire that allowed Caricom to regularly fly between Bonaire, Curaçao and Aruba and later to Saba and Sint Maarten using two Islanders, eventually taking over one Islander aircraft from Caricom Airways.
+In 2018, the owners of Caricom Airways moved to Curaçao to open up a new airline and flight school named Dutch Caribbean Islandhopper.

-Former Fleet
+Former fleet

 Caricom Airways had a fleet of different types of aircraft.

-Former Destinations
+Former destinations

 Caricom Airways flew charters to 67 destinations, including 62 within the CARICOM and 5 abroad: